If you’re constantly worrying about your debt, consider clearing credit card debt with bankruptcy

 Managing credit card debt, particularly if you have debt on multiple credit cards, can be very stressful.
 As late charges and huge interest rates mount, you may find yourself wondering how you’ll ever pay the balance on your cards.
 If you can’t keep up with minimum payments, you may face a lawsuit and eventually have your wages garnished.
+An option may be clearing your credit card debt with bankruptcy.

 Most credit cards create unsecured debt.
 This is the type of debt for which a creditor is unable to repossess your property or other items if you fail to pay it.
 The reason is that such creditors do not hold a security interest in any property as collateral for the money they lend you.